Holistic Deep Learning: The Holistic Deep Learning Approach

-On the other hand, our HDL optimization problem for the cross-entropy loss function can be written as:

-where $\odot$ corresponds to the element-wise product, $\bm{M}_\alpha$ is a masking function depending on parameters $\alpha$ that allow for a differentiable $\ell_0$ penalty (see details in Section \ref{sec:sparsity}), ${\bz}^L(\cdot, \bx)$ was defined in \eqref{eq:key12}, $\lambda$ (resp. $\rho)$ is the regularization coefficient corresponding to the $\ell_0$ (resp. robustness) loss component, $\beta, \gamma, \zeta$ are hyperparameters controlling the hard-concrete distribution (see Section \ref{sec:sparsity}), and $a$ is the size of the data subsets used for the stability requirement (see Section \ref{sec:stabledef}).

-We observe that robustness adds a term to the output, while stability and sparsity add new parameters ($\theta$ and $\bm{\alpha}$ respectively) to be optimized over.
-Our core contribution is to design a successful holistic deep learning framework that simultaneously trains robust, sparse, and stable feed-forward neural networks at scale.
-We now describe how to implement each component so that they all remain compatible.
+where $\odot$ corresponds to the element-wise product, $\sigma$ is the standard sigmoid function, ${\bz}^L(\cdot, \bx)$ was defined in \eqref{eq:key12}, $\lambda$ (resp. $\rho)$ is the regularization coefficient corresponding to the sparsity (resp. robustness) loss component, and $a$ is the size of the data subsets used for the stability requirement (see Section \ref{sec:stabledef}).
+We observe that robustness adds a term to the output, while stability and sparsity add new parameters ($\theta$ and $\bm{s}$ respectively) to be optimized.
+This loss function allows us to simultaneously train robust, sparse, and stable feed-forward neural networks at scale.
+In the next section, we provide more details about each metric.